UQ-RCC/hpc-docs/Software-Status.md

 #### UQ Users

-[**AVAILABLE BUT UPDATES NEEDED**]
+[**AVAILABLE BUT UPDATES BEING TESTED**]

-* The version of MATLAB that is available does not support some Simulink functionality.
+* The version of MATLAB (2022a) that is available does not support some Simulink functionality.
-* Updates will be installed soon.
+* The Update 6 of R2022a is installed.

+Please test the updated version using
+`module load matlab/R2022a6`

 #### Non-UQ